augustss/verse-semantics/HaskellRules/README.md

 ```

 ## Contents
-Doing a complete build, `cabal build` will generate the following banaries:
+Doing a complete build, `cabal build` will generate the following binaries:

 * `verse` An interactive system for parsing, desugaring, and evaluation.
 * `tester` A test running taking a `.versetest` file as input.